- PART 1: POLICY

 The principles of promoting a person’s wellbeing are also supported by Making Safeguarding Personal (2014), and subsequent toolkit Making Safeguarding Personal: A Toolkit for Response (2015), which seeks to ensure that where possible, the individual is involved in their own safeguarding and that it is ‘person-led’, ‘out- come’ focused but not process driven.

-1.2 Aim of the Policy and Procedures
+1.2 The aim of this Policy and Procedures

-The aim of this Policy and Procedures is to provide an agreed and structured process against which to consider a ‘concern’ of self-neglect.
+The aim of this Policy and Procedures are to provide an agreed and structured process against which to consider a ‘concern’ of self-neglect.
 They are aimed at preventing serious harm or even the death of individuals who appear to be self- neglecting by ensuring that: